PX4/PX4-user_guide/en/flight_modes/position_mc.md

 [<img src="../../assets/site/difficulty_easy.png" title="Easy to fly" width="30px" />](../getting_started/flight_modes.md#key_difficulty)&nbsp;[<img src="../../assets/site/remote_control.svg" title="Manual/Remote control required" width="30px" />](../getting_started/flight_modes.md#key_manual)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](../getting_started/flight_modes.md#key_position_fixed)

-*Position* is an easy-to-fly RC mode in which roll and pitch sticks control acceleration over ground in the left-right and forward-back directions (similar to a car's accelerator pedal), and throttle controls speed of ascent-descent.
+*Position* is an easy-to-fly RC mode in which roll and pitch sticks control acceleration over ground in the vehicle's left-right and forward-back directions (similar to a car's accelerator pedal), and throttle controls speed of ascent-descent.
 When the sticks are released/centered the vehicle will actively brake, level, and be locked to a position in 3D space — compensating for wind and other forces.

 :::tip